Frequently Asked Questions

 I have a question about my application.
 Who should I contact?

 For all application questions, please contact UNC Charlotte's Graduate School Admissions.
-You can reach them at email@example.com.
-Note that the MA Program Director does not have access to graduate applications until they are complete.
+You can reach them at firstname.lastname@example.org.
+Note that the Master's in Counseling Program Director does not have access to graduate applications until they are complete.

 What is the admissions review process?
 Is an interview required?

-Completed applications are forwarded to the Department of Counseling’s Director of the MA Program for review by the Department of Counseling.
-Each application is independently reviewed by three different faculty members.
+Completed applications are forwarded to the Department of Counseling’s Director of the Master's in Counseling Program for review by the Department of Counseling faculty members.
+Each application is independently reviewed by multiple faculty members.
 After these initial reviews, the top applicants are offered an invitation to attend the Group Interview Day.
-This interview day typically lasts from 9am to 1pm and is scheduled for early February each year.
+This interview day typically lasts several hours and is held virtually online.
 Final invitations for admission are decided upon the outcome of the application review and the Group Interview Day.
 Individuals who attend the Group Interview Day but are not invited for admission may be placed on a wait list, which means that if other invitations are declined, admission is still possible.
-If an applicant is not invited for an interview, they have not moved forward in the admissions process and their application is denied.
+If an applicant is not invited for an interview, they have not moved forward in the admissions process and their application is either places on a waitlist or denied.

 How much is tuition?